Minimization of an energy error functional to solve a Cauchy problem arising in plasma physics: the reconstruction of

-where $\mu_0$ is the permeability of the vacuum and $j(r,\psi)$ is the unknown toroidal current density function inside the plasma.
+where $\mu_0$ is the magnetic permeability of the vacuum and $j(r,\psi)$ is the unknown toroidal current density function inside the plasma.
 Since the plasma boundary $\Gamma_P$ is unknown the equilibrium of a plasma in a Tokamak is a free boundary problem described by a particular non-linearity of the model.
 The boundary is an iso-flux line determined either as being a magnetic separatrix (hyperbolic line with an X-point as on the left hand side of Fig. \ref{fig:fig23}) or by the contact with a limiter (Fig. \ref{fig:fig23} right hand side).
 In other words the plasma boundary is determined from the equation $\psi(r,z)=\psi_P$, $\psi_P$ being the value of the flux at the X-point or the value of the flux for the outermost flux line inside a limiter.

-In order to compute an approximation of $\psi$ in the vacuum and to find the plasma boundary without knowing the current density $j$ in the plasma and thus without using the Grad-Shafranov equation (\ref{eqn:gs}) the strategy which is routinely used in operational codes mainly consists in choosing an apriori expansion method for $\psi$ such as for example truncated Taylor and Fourier expansions for the code Apolo on the Tokamak ToreSupra \cite{Saint-Laurent:2001} or piecewise polynomial expansions for the code Xloc on the Tokamak JET \cite{OBrien:1993,Sartori:2003}.
+In order to compute an approximation of $\psi$ in the vacuum and to find the plasma boundary without knowing the current density $j$ in the plasma and thus without using the Grad-Shafranov equation (\ref{eqn:gs}) the strategy which is routinely used in operational codes mainly consists in choosing an a priori expansion method for $\psi$ such as for example truncated Taylor and Fourier expansions for the code Apolo on the Tokamak ToreSupra \cite{Saint-Laurent:2001} or piecewise polynomial expansions for the code Xloc on the Tokamak JET \cite{OBrien:1993,Sartori:2003}.